 Avoid injury, death or loss of control.
-Do not make aggressive turns at high speed.
 Keep one hand on the steering wheel and the other on the throttle control at all times.
 If the boat begins to operate in an unsafe way, pull back on the throttle.
 Trim the drive unit in at the same time and maintain control.

-High-speed operation requires quick reactions and adjustments are needed to maintain control.
+High-speed operation on smooth water is very stable, but quick reactions and adjustments are needed to maintain control.
 Know your limits and stay within them.
 Keep one hand on the steering wheel and the other on the throttle; constant adjustments are necessary for rapidly changing conditions.
 Small inputs of throttle, steering and trim movement are exaggerated at high speeds.
 Keep watch well ahead so that you have enough time to react.